blnknlights/blnknlights.github.io/other/reconstructing_private_key/reconstructing_private_key.md

 ## Calculations

-Let's imagine we only have the public key
-q is all we need to reconstitute the private key
+Let's imagine we have the public key, but only part of the private key, like, from a screenshot, or an improperly sanitized pentest report. q is all we need to reconstitute the private key:

 Making p out of n and q
 ```python